talkvegantome/talkvegan-hugo/content/english/vegan-statistics/soy-fed-to-livestock.md

 weight: 5
 ---

+# Popular Fact
 > 75% of soybeans grown worldwide are fed to livestock

 This statistic is variously quoted as anything from 70% to 90%.

+# Reality

 The most recent statistics from the [USDA's World Agricultural Supply and Demand Estimates - May 2019](https://www.usda.gov/oce/commodity/wasde/wasde0519.pdf) show **77%** of global soybean production is used for animal feed.
 (See the section on the USDA below for more information.)

-# Original Sources

 ## Yale School of Forestry and Environmental Studies